AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     procedure Main is
     begin
        for I in 1 ..
 10 loop
-          --  Syntactically correct
           Put_Line (if I mod 2 = 0 then "Even" else "Odd");
        end loop;
     end Main;

+This program produces 10 lines of output, alternating between "Odd" and "Even".

 Case expressions
 ~~~~~~~~~~~~~~~~~

-Even more of a rarity, Ada also has case expressions.
-They work just as
+Analogous to :ada:`if` expressions, Ada also has :ada:`case` expressions.
-you would expect.
+They work just as you would expect.

 .. code-block:: ada